 The Church in the City

 The number of those who pass through our doors each year far exceeds the number of those who attend Sunday worship.
 The church's Community Arts Program sponsors one or two events throughout each month of the year and welcomes many musical organizations in the city to make use of the church's outstanding concert facilities.
-For ten Saturday afternoons during winter and spring, the All Ears Radio Theatre fills the sanctuary with spectators who enjoy watching actors read their lines and how sound effects are created.
+The All Ears Radio Theatre fills the sanctuary with spectators who enjoy watching actors read their lines and how sound effects are created.

 Every New Year's Eve the church is open for the six hours of the downtown's New Year's Eve Fest for hundreds of families to enjoy first-class entertainment and non-alcoholic refreshments.